sweet delights

 • Melt the butter & set aside to cool down.

-• Line the bkling tin w/ baking parchment; add some oil to the bottom & the sides to allow the baking parchment to stick appropriately.
+• Line the baking tin with baking parchment; add some oil to the bottom & the sides to allow the baking parchment to stick appropriately.

 • Grate the lemon zest & squeeze the lemon juice.

-• Whisk the eggs & the sugar w/ your handheld electric mixer until foamy.
+• Whisk the eggs & the sugar with your handheld electric mixer (beaters) until foamy.

 • Add the molten butter & whisk until well incorporated.
 It's rather liquid.